Is It Possible To Get Pregnant During Menstruation? Not Likely but Possible!

 Ovulation has three distinct phases: pre-ovulation, ovulation, and post-ovulation.
 These are sometimes called the follicular phase, the ovulation phase, and the luteal phase.

 The follicular phase begins on the first day of menstrual bleeding and continues until ovulation.
 As your period progresses and your hormones change, the eggs in the ovary prepare for release.
-The uterine lining begins to thicken and you will notice changes in your cervical mucus.
-For the first few days following your period, you will not notice much of a change in the cervical mucus.
+The uterine lining begins to thicken, and you will notice changes in your cervical mucus.
+For the first few days following your period, you will not see much of a change in the cervical mucus.
 When you are ovulating, the mucous becomes stretchy and clear and resembles raw egg whites.

 The luteal phase begins on the day of ovulation and lasts until the start of the next period.
 On average, the luteal phase is 14 days long but can be between 10 to 14 days long.
-During this phase, the pituitary gland releases LH or luteinizing hormone which is the precursor of ovulation.
+During this phase, the pituitary gland releases LH or luteinizing hormone, which is the precursor of ovulation.
 If an egg is fertilized, it then implants into the uterus.
 If not, the egg slowly stops producing hormones.
 The uterine lining breaks down and your cycle will restart with menstrual bleeding.

 The average woman has a 28-day cycle and will ovulate around day 14.
 Unfortunately, these numbers are not set in stone for every woman.
 Some women have longer or shorter menstrual cycles and may have a shorter luteal phase.
 If a woman has a 32-day cycle, and a luteal phase that lasts 12 days, she will ovulate on day 20 of her menstrual cycle.

 The chances of getting pregnant during your period are minimal if you have a 28-day cycle.

 If you aren't sure how long your cycle is, you can calculate the length if you know when your period started during the last two months.
 As long as you have regular 4 to 7-day menstrual bleed, you should not be fertile during that time.